-Is your school looking for ways to coordinate your nutrition education efforts?
+Is your school looking for ways to enhance your nutrition education efforts?
 Consider celebrating National Nutrition Month during March!
-This annual observance is a nutrition education campaign led by the Academy of Nutrition and Dietetics to help people develop healthy eating and physical activity habits.
+This annual observance is a campaign led by the Academy of Nutrition and Dietetics to help people develop healthy eating and physical activity habits.

-While schools should strive to teach students nutrition education throughout the year, use March to dedicate extra time and attention to nutrition.
+While schools should teach nutrition education throughout the year, use March to dedicate extra time and attention to nutrition.
 It’s a great time to extend nutrition beyond the classroom and cafeteria into the garden, hallways and at home.
-Check out our favorite ways to celebrate National Nutrition Month.
+Check out our favorite ways to celebrate National Nutrition Month:

-- In the cafeteria, highlight a healthy item every day during the month.
+In the cafeteria, highlight a healthy item every day during the month.
 Share facts, nutrition benefits and healthy dishes that include this food through flyers, posters, table tents and in other communications.

 Is time too limited to teach nutrition education on top of required lessons?
 Try incorporating nutrition information into core subject lessons like Math, Language Arts and Science.